-As Greg said in yesterday’s announcement, "FIRE commends the students and administrators who have been working hard over the past two years to ensure the First Amendment rights of JMU students.
-We hope that more universities will follow JMU’s lead and take the steps necessary to protect their students’ rights.”
+“FIRE commends the students and administrators who have been working hard over the past two years to ensure the First Amendment rights of JMU students,” FIRE President Greg Lukianoff said.
+“We hope that more universities will follow JMU’s lead and take the steps necessary to protect their students’ rights.”

 Among the policies reformed by JMU was a policy prohibiting any speech that might “provoke” a violent reaction, language which had given an impermissible “heckler’s veto” to any angry protester who could shut down others’ speech simply by threatening violence.
 JMU rewrote the policy to clarify that only speech intended to incite violence by its supporters was prohibited.

-FIRE learned last week that JMU had revised its final speech code, a policy that made postings subject to administrators’ interpretation of “good taste” and prohibited any “mention or representation of drugs or alcoholic beverages” in postings on campus.
+JMU also eliminated a requirement that peaceful assemblies be registered 48 hours ahead of time which, if enforced, would have prevented impromptu vigils like those that took place on many campuses in the wake of the terrorist attacks of September 11, 2001.
+And FIRE learned last week that JMU has revised its final speech code, a policy that made postings subject to administrators’ interpretation of “good taste” and prohibited any “mention or representation of drugs or alcoholic beverages” in postings on campus.
 Under this policy, a flyer advertising a debate on the drinking age or marijuana legalization, or even one advocating an anti-drug message, would have been against the rules.

 JMU joins its fellow Virginia public institutions The College of William & Mary and the University of Virginia in an elite group of 15 “green light” schools.
 FIRE is now turning its attention to Virginia’s other public universities, including George Mason University, which has a “red light” rating, and Virginia Tech, which has a “yellow light” rating.